WenjianBI/pheweb-rg-pipeline/README.md

 - Please check the input files as examples
 - Slurm version works well but local version cannot use multiple CPU cores

+# TO DO for WENJIAN BI

+It seems that LDSC does not require num_cases/num_controls, we can provide num_samples instead.
+I will check if this is true first, if that is correct, I will come back to revise this tool a little bit for my analysis (not for binary trait).

 # pheweb-rg-pipeline

 Pipeline for calculating genetic correlations via summary statistics between >1,000 phenotypes in PheWeb.